You are here

 As part of the Lilly Endowment Focus Indiana Grant, there are opportunities for faculty to receive funding for developing career and professional skill modules for their classrooms, developing non-credit skills certificates, and coordinating field trips and immersion trips to Indiana employers.

 Funding is available to faculty or staff who wish to develop and administer a non-credit, professional skills certificate.
-Existing non-credit certificate programs can be found by "Clicking Here."
+Here is more information on non-credit certificate programs.

 This is a mini-grant program to support development of foundational studies curriculum that helps students develop the soft skills commonly sought by employers.
-For more information on Focus Indiana Foundational Studies Mini-Grants "Click Here."
+Here is more information on Focus Indiana Foundational Studies Mini-Grants.

 As part of the Lilly Endowment Focus Indiana project, the Career Center has created mini-learning modules that will assist students in specific career and professional skill development.
 These learning modules can be used as assignments for faculty to adopt in their classes, or for students to use on their own to practice the skill associated with that module.
 They are very short activity-based units that cover a variety of career topics that tend be more challenging or frustrating to students and job seekers.